afm1g15/CRCalibration/README.md

 ## Directory structure
 - `srcs` directory contains all utilities and main macros for the studies
 - `run_` files are setup to build the relevant sources for the main macro you wish to run
+- `config` directory contains the configuration files for various versions of each analysis

 ## Running
 To run the macro for the sample contents study, use